Alejogb1/job-board/blog-data/how-can-hidden-owners-be-inserted-into-solidity-code.md

 id: "how-can-hidden-owners-be-inserted-into-solidity-code"
 ---

-Okay, let’s tackle this concept of embedding hidden owners within Solidity smart contracts.
+, let’s tackle this concept of embedding hidden owners within Solidity smart contracts.
 It’s a nuanced topic, and while there isn't a straightforward, one-size-fits-all method, there are several techniques, each with its own set of trade-offs.
 The core challenge, as I've encountered in several prior projects (and learned the hard way, let me tell you), is balancing the need for control—or backdoor access, as it might be termed less charitably—with the transparency and immutability that blockchain principles emphasize.
 It’s a tightrope walk, definitely.

 Now, what we’re really talking about here are mechanisms to introduce functionality that isn't readily apparent through the contract's exposed interfaces, usually for either privileged actions or some sort of fallback mechanism.
 These are often not about malicious intent (though that's always a risk to be mitigated) but about necessary maintenance, dispute resolution, or even emergency recovery scenarios.
 Let's consider three primary strategies I’ve personally employed, and the thinking behind each.

 **1. Delegatecall and Proxy Contracts:**

 This is probably the most elegant and, in my experience, the least intrusive way to insert a hidden owner.
 The idea is to use a proxy pattern, which decouples the contract's address from its logic.
 Instead of directly deploying your main contract, you deploy a minimal proxy contract.
 This proxy then `delegatecall`s to the logic contract where the real business logic resides.
-A crucial, and hidden detail, is that `delegatecall` executes the code *in the context of the proxy’s storage*.
+A crucial, and hidden detail, is that `delegatecall` executes the code _in the context of the proxy’s storage_.
 This means the logic contract can be upgraded without changing the address where user interactions occur.
 The magic (and potentially, our hidden owner capability) is that the proxy can include a separate owner variable, completely independent from the logic contract, controlling the ability to change the target of the `delegatecall`.

 Here's an illustrative snippet: